nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * Cons: Harder to implement without making it error prone.

 * **Alternative 3:** `SaveCommand` exits the profile page for both adding and editing a fosterer.
-    * Pros: Least error prone and less confusing because of its consistent behavior.
+    * Pros: Least error-prone and less confusing because of its consistent behavior.
     * Cons: Users have to exit and re-enter profile page several times.

 **Aspect 2: How displaying confirmation message is implemented:**